mndar/rbf/README.md

 1. The files in the directory files/rpi2 have been taken from https://github.com/raspberrypi/firmware.git. config.txt and cmdlinux.txt from F21
 2.  files/cubietruck/u-boot-sunxi-with-spl.bin has been cross compiled from the u-boot git repo git://git.denx.de/u-boot.git
 3. The kernel files/odroidc1 have been taken from Ubuntu 14.04.
 The u-boot files have been compiled from sources at https://github.com/hardkernel/u-boot.git
+4. The rpms directory has RPMs generated from sources available here http://pythondialog.sourceforge.net/